Sanctuary Congregation Basic Facts

 As to other expenses, the utility bill will be affected because of an increase in water and electricity use.
 All other costs of housing our guests (food, laundry, supplies) will be borne by volunteers.
 UUCS can still be insured by our insurance company because we are going to be totally transparent.

 Our Sunday services should not be any different.
 We always have visitors and guests.
 Our guest could join us in worship and for conversation in the fellowship hall or just stay in his/her room if he/she wanted to.
-The group most affected would be the RE team; Michael Pollard and Sarah Rohrs will meet with them at their team meeting on April 30 to get their input.
+The group most affected would be the RE team; members of the Sanctuary Team have met with them to discuss their needs.

 This should not affect our non-profit status.
 We are drawing attention to current unjust, inhumane immigration policies.
 We will be completely transparent by informing ICE and the public that we will be offering sanctuary to the individual.